Elliot J. Crowley

 Team

-If you are interested in starting a PhD with me, then please send me a targeted, nonverbose email (that doesn't read like it came out of an LLM) with your CV and a 2 page research proposal.
-At the moment, I do not have funding for international students and I don't want to take self-funded students.
+Current: Former: If you are interested in starting a PhD with me, then please send me a targeted, nonverbose email (that doesn't read like it came out of an LLM) with your CV and a 1 page research proposal.
+At present, there are good sources of funding available for UK students e.g. through CDTs.

 News

-Chenhongyi Yang, Mateusz Ochal, Amos Storkey, Elliot J. Crowley
+Linus Ericsson, Miguel Espinosa, Chenhongyi Yang, Antreas Antoniou, Amos Storkey, Shay B. Cohen, Steven McDonagh, Elliot J. Crowley

 Neural Architecture Search without Training